7 Days in Emilia Romagna - One Week Road Trip Itinerary

 On the way, you will find the Basilica Santa Maria della Steccata, which I highly recommend visiting to marvel at Parmigianino's stunning frescoes.

 A couple of minutes later, you will be at the Teatro Regio.
-In business since 1829, this Baroque theater can only be visited by guided tours.
+In business since 1829, this Baroque theater can only be visited by guided tours, and it’s very neat to check out.

 Afternoon